Kiroley/Install-ExchangeSU/README.md

 # Why would I use this script?

-You may want to control when updates occur in your environment Exchange through semi-automation.
-Using this script I can update sites when I see fit (that point towards a seperate config file and file share) by simply copying a file into the updates folder.
+You may want to control when updates occur in your environment through semi-automation.
+Using this script I can update sites when I choose

-   E.G. Week 1 place the update in the DC4 folder, all Exchange servers update that week.
-Next week place the update executable into the DC5 folder, all exchange     servers pointing toward that DC5 folder update that week. etc.
+E.G. Week 1 place the update in the DC4 folder, all Exchange servers looking at the DC4 folder update that week.
+Next week place the update executable into the DC5 folder, all exchange servers pointing toward that DC5 folder update that week and so on.